 What does “virtual” mean?

-You’ll be able to speak with a doctor on the phone who can assess your needs, and start a treatment plan that works for you.
+You’ll be able to speak with a doctor on the phone who can assess your needs, and needs and start a treatment plan that works for you.
 Your care will be transferred to a medical provider in your community when one becomes available.

 How do I get referred to the Virtual Addiction Medicine Clinic?